 How to fill in a Bill of Lading

 The Bill of Lading, often abbreviated as B/L is, for lack of better words, a receipt for the cargo being shipped and acts as a transportation contract.
-The Who, What, and Where of your shipment should be detailed on your Bill of Lading.
-The Bill of Lading is typically issued by the carrier detailing the contract of carriage with both the “Carrier” and the “Shipper or Cargo Owner”.
+Your Bill of Lading should detail the important 3Ws and 1H – Who, what, where, and how.
+The Bill of Lading is typically issued by the carrier detailing the contract of carriage between the carrier and the shipper/cargo owner.
 This legal document is an important part of all ocean freight and is issued by a freight or cargo forwarder to each exporter, for goods to be shipped or transported.
 It is also proof that the carrier has received the goods from the shipper in good order and condition.
 It is important to note the difference between an original Bill of Lading and a Telex Release.
 In this post, we’ll guide you on how to fill in a Bill of Lading.

 The B/L outlines various details that are essential when shipping goods.
 The parties involved with the shipment including the shipper & consignee, the carrier that issued the Bill of Lading, the point and country of origin, and the release agent who handles your shipment when it reaches its destination are all listed on the B/L.

 - SHIPPER (From) – Enter the company name and address of the shipper (Consignor).

 - BILL OF LADING NUMBER – A unique control number to reference the Bill of Lading.

 - CARRIER BOOKING NUMBER – A unique control number to reference the shipment with the Carrier.